 completing a college degree.

-You will complete your undergraduate degree with modest or no loan debt
+You'll complete your undergraduate degree with modest or no loan debt

 for tuition; however, USI is more than just a scholarship.
 Whatever you